atteeela/web-tools/README.md

 We also recommend looking at other, more detailed, examples of using StackHut to [convert PDF files](https://github.com/StackHut/pdf-tools) and [process images](https://github.com/StackHut/image-process).

-The functions in this service operate by downloading an image referenced by a URL (e.g. one uploaded by a user), modifying the image using the open-source [GraphicsMagick](http://www.graphicsmagick.org/)) library amongst others, and uploading the result to a URL that is returned to the user.
+The `renderWebpage` function in this service operates by configuring a headless browser and remotely rendering the referenced URL into to a image and uploading the result to a URL that is returned to the user.

 To accomplish this we need to configure the service within the `Hutfile.yaml` to include the necessary OS/language libraries and to bundle resource files, and make use of the [StackHut runtime library](http://stackhut.readthedocs.org/en/latest/creating_service/service_runtime.html) within our `app.py` service code to handle files.